Yehuda Amital: Biography

 Yehuda Klein (later Amital) was born in Oradea, Romania, son of Yekutiel Ze'ev and Devora.
 After four years of secular primary education, he began religious studies with Rabbi Chaim Yehuda Levi.
 When Germany occupied the area in 1944, the Nazis sent his entire family to Auschwitz where they were killed.
 Amital was sent to a labor camp, thus surviving the Holocaust.
 He remained in the labor camp for eight months, and was liberated on October 4, 1944, by the Soviet Army.
 After his liberation, he made his way to Bucharest, from where he travelled to Palestine, arriving on December 11, 1944.

-After a short stay at the Atlit detainee camp, he made his way to Jerusalem, where he studied at Hebron Yeshiva, receiving semicha from Rabbi Isser Zalman Meltzer.
+After a short stay at the Atlit detainee camp, he made his way to Jerusalem, where he studied at Hebron Yeshiva, receiving semicha from Rabbi Isser Zalman Meltzer, whose granddaughter he later married.
 He also learned with Rabbi Yaakov Moshe Charlap, a student of Rabbi Avraham Yitzchak Kook.
 Around this time, he joined the Haganah.

 After learning at Hebron, he moved to Pardes Hanna in order to learn at Kletzk Yeshiva.
 While learning at the yeshiva, he married Miriam, the daughter of the Rosh Yeshiva, Rabbi Zvi Yehuda Meltzer, and the granddaughter of Rabbi Isser Zalman Meltzer.
 When the yeshiva relocated to Rehovot, Amital followed, settling in Rehovot until he moved to Jerusalem in the 1960s.

 The day after the Declaration of Independence, Amital's unit was mobilized in the 1948 Arab–Israeli War.
 He took part in battles of Latrun and the western Galilee.
 After the war, Amital became a rabbinic secretary in the Beth Din of Rehovot, and, two years later, he became an instructor at Yeshivat HaDarom, where he helped formulate the idea of a Hesder Yeshiva.

 After the Six-Day War, he became the founding Rosh Yeshiva of Yeshivat Har Etzion, which he headed for 40 years.

+In 1978 he received the army rank of Aluf.

 Amital died on July 9 (27 Tammuz), 2010, and was laid to rest in the Har HaMenuchot cemetery in Jerusalem, where thousands attended his funeral.